Education & Culture

 Education and Culture

 The Cultural Affairs Office of the Public Affairs Section offers a broad range of programming around strategic issues that expands and deepens mutual understanding and fosters closer ties between the U.S. and Mexico.
+Education exchange efforts are at the heart of all of our bilateral policy efforts as we work to bring tomorrow’s leaders together today.
+President Obama’s 100,000 Strong in the Americas Initiative and the Bilateral Forum on Higher Education, Innovation, and Research are both focused on increasing the number of Mexican students in the United States and the number of U.S. students in Mexico.

 Through Strategic Programming on Policy Issues, the Embassy promotes an exchange of ideas and viewpoints on a variety of issues of mutual interest to both countries such as gender equality, economic empowerment, human rights, access to information technology, and countering drug abuse and trafficking in persons.
 The Embassy brings U.S. experts to Mexico to talk about these issues and engages in programs including conferences, roundtables, lectures and other public events often organized in cooperation with Mexican academic, cultural, and professional institutions.